kollerlukas/tsp/README.md

-# Formalising Theory of Approximating the Travelling-Salesman Problem
+# Formalizing Theory of Approximating the Traveling-Salesman Problem

 This repository contains the formalizations for my Interdisipliary Project at TU Munich.